What Is The Internet? Partial Connectivity in the Internet Core: The Problem of Partial Reachability

-While historic definitions (see \autoref{sec:introduction}) are helpful, today's challenges impose two new requirements.
+To understand partial reachability, we first must define \emph{what} is being reached.
+Our goal is to rigorously define \emph{the Internet's core}.
+Historically it was assumed that ``the Internet'' was whatever was reached by the global IPv4 address space over a common TCP/IP protocol~\cite{Cerf74a,Postel80b,nitrd}.
+However, today's challenges impose two new requirements.
 First, a definition should be both \emph{conceptual} and \emph{operational}~\cite{scientific_methods}.
 Our conceptual definition in \autoref{sec:definition} articulates \emph{what} we would like to observe.
-In \autoref{sec:design} we operationalize it, describing \emph{how} actual measurement systems can estimate this value.
+In \autoref{sec:design} we operationalize it, describing \emph{how} actual measurement systems can use it to evaluate peninsulas and islands relative to the Internet's core.
 The conceptual definition suggests a limit that implementations can approach (\autoref{sec:peninsula_frequency}), even if it cannot be directly implemented.
 Prior definitions are too vague to operationalize.

 Second, a definition must give both sufficient \emph{and} necessary conditions to be part of the Internet's core.
 Prior work gave properties the core must have (sufficient conditions, like supporting TCP).
-Our definition adds necessary conditions that indicate when networks leave the Internet's core.
+We add necessary conditions that indicate when networks \emph{leave} the Internet's core.